ymgch/docker_postgis-client/README.md

-# Docker base image of PostGIS Client
+# Docker base image for PostGIS Client

 An image suited for Rails application which uses PostGIS embedding libraries.